 Which card do you prefer?

-Although many newer summoning methods have arrived since fusion's debut, it retains a staggering amount of new support cards and shouldn't be overlooked when deck-building.
-Experiment to find which spells work for you, but be sure to try these ten—I doubt you'll regret it.
+Although many newer summoning methods have arrived since fusion's debut, it enjoys a staggering amount of new support cards and shouldn't be overlooked when deck-building.
+Experiment to find which spells (and even monsters) work for you, but be sure to try these ten—I doubt you'll regret it.

-As we eagerly await Yu-Gi-Oh's next batch of fusion spells and fusion monsters, vote for your favorite entry, and I'll see you at our next card countdown!
+But for now, as we eagerly await Konami's next batch of fusion spells and powerful fusion monsters, vote for your favorite entry and I'll see you at our next Yu-Gi-Oh countdown!

 Questions & Answers